BlockstreamResearch/bip-frost-dkg/README.md

 but if it returns successfully for some calling participant, then all honest participants agree on the value `eq_input`.
 (However, it may be the case that not all honest participants have established this fact yet.)
-This means that the DKG session was successful and the resulting threshold public key can be returned to the participant, who can use it, e.g., by sending funds to it.
+This means that the DKG session was successful and the resulting threshold public key can be returned to the participant, who can use it, e.g., by sending funds to some Bitcoin address derived from it.

 More formally, Eq must fulfill the following properties [[CGRS23](https://eprint.iacr.org/2023/899)]:
  - **Integrity:** If Eq returns successfully to some honest participant, then for every pair of input values `eq_input` and `eq_input'` provided by two honest participants, we have `eq_input = eq_input'`.